 Jeremy has also hosted numerous dinners, events, and conferences.
 For example, a New Year’s Eve gala dinner in Goa, India, and a large-scale conference in the Philippines.

-Jeremy transformed several of his cruise ship talks into discussion and debate sessions using a roving microphone.
+Jeremy Dein transformed several of his cruise ship talks into discussion and debate sessions using a roving microphone.
 This was extremely popular and stirred hot-blooded debate on criminal justice issues.
 Jeremy very much enjoys chairing and conducting debates.
-He has also chaired numerous symposium and question time type events.
+He has also chaired numerous symposium and question time-type events.

-Jeremy’s presentations are ideal for powerpoint, and also open debate- the criminal justice process always stirs huge differences in opinion and previous, large scale audiences have participated keenly in hot-blooded discussion.
+Jeremy’s presentations are ideal for PowerPoint, and also open debate- the criminal justice process always stirs huge differences in opinion and previously, large-scale audiences have participated keenly in hot-blooded discussion.